syncfusion-content/uwp-docs/uwp/Pivot-Grid/OLAP/Getting-Started.md

 >**Important**
 Starting with v16.2.0.x, if you refer to Syncfusion assemblies from trial setup or from the NuGet feed, include a license key in your projects.
 Refer to this [link](https://help.syncfusion.com/common/essential-studio/licensing/license-key) to learn about registering Syncfusion license key in your UWP application to use the components.

-This section explains about the information required to create a simple SfPivotGrid control bound to the OLAP data source and create a WCF service that helps to bind the OLAP data with the SfPivotGrid control through the OlapDataManager.
+This section explains about the information required to create a simple Pivot Grid control bound to the OLAP data source and create a WCF service that helps to bind the OLAP data with the Pivot Grid control through the OlapDataManager.

-## Initializing SfPivotGrid control
+## Initializing Pivot Grid control

 Open Visual Studio IDE and select **File > New > Project** to open the new project dialog.

-Select **Installed > Templates > Visual C# > Windows > Universal > Blank APP(Universal Windows)** to create a new UWP application and name the project as "SfPivotGridDemo".
+Select **Installed > Templates > Visual C# > Windows > Universal > Blank APP(Universal Windows)** to create a new UWP application and name the project as "Pivot GridDemo".

 The target version/minimum version dialog appears, in which you should change the target version of the application as **"Windows 10 (10.0; Build 10240)".**

-The SfPivotGrid control can be initialized and added to the application through any of the following ways:
+The Pivot Grid control can be initialized and added to the application through any of the following ways:

 1. Through designer.
 2. Through XAML.